boardgameio/boardgame.io/docs/documentation/turn-order.md

 # Turn Orders

-When the turn ends (either by calling `endTurn` manually or if the `endTurnIf` condition triggers), then the turn is passed to the "next" player.
+When the turn ends (either by calling `endTurn` manually or if the `turn.endIf` condition triggers), then the turn is passed to the "next" player.
 The default behavior is to pass the turn around in a round-robin fashion.